-Latest medium-term independent forecasts for the UK economy were published in May and the new forecasts saw a significant downgrade in expected growth for 2026 from 1.5% to 1.1% following last year's budget and the recent global uncertainty generated by President Trump.
-2027 to 2029 also saw downgrades in growth of between -0.1% and -0.2% each year.
+Latest medium-term independent forecasts for the UK economy were published in August and the new forecasts saw predicted growth for this year increasing slightly to +1.2% following the significant downgrade in expected growth for 2026 in May's report (from +1.5% down to +1.1%) following last year's budget and the global uncertainty generated by President Trump.
+2028 to 2029 saw further downgrades in growth of -0.1% each year.
 The general opinion of the markets is that last year's Budget did not do enough to generate growth, had inflationary elements to it and will result in interest rates coming down slower, with reducing investment.
 The new forecast from the OBR to accompany the Spring Statement from the Chancellor also showed a significant downgrade from the growth estimate of 2.0% for 2025 (which was widely viewed as being optimistic at best) to just 0.3% and further downgrades have been predicted by various forecasters in the wake of the turmoil caused by the imposition of various tariffs by the USA and the unpredictability of the USA government.

-Base rates are expected to continue to reduce through 2025, but only slowly.
-The current average independent forecast for the next 12 months is still for interest rates to move down to 4.2% by the end of 2025 and 3.6% by the end of 2026.
-Previous pronouncements from the government on the state of the public finances and the implications of the Budget certainly served to reduce consumer confidence (previously down -7% in a single month), but this change may well be short-term and some recovery may be seen as we move through 2025, especially if the overall impact of the Budget and the Spring Statement is eventually viewed by the consumer as less severe than initially perceived.
-The previous two months had seen modest improvements to the GfK Consumer Confidence Index, but it worsened slightly in July and remains negative at -19 (from -18 last month) and also lower than this time last year (-13).
+Base rates are expected to continue to reduce over the next year, but only slowly.
+The current average independent forecast for the next 12 months is still for interest rates to remain at 4% by the end of 2025 and 3.5% by the end of 2026.
+Previous pronouncements from the government on the state of the public finances and the implications of the Budget certainly served to reduce consumer confidence (previously down -7% in a single month), but this change may well be short-term and some recovery may be seen as we move through the rest of 2025, especially if the overall impact of the Budget and the Spring Statement is eventually viewed by the consumer as less severe than initially perceived.
+Recent months had seen modest improvements to the GfK Consumer Confidence Index and it improved further in August and remains negative at -17 (from -19 last month) and also lower than this time last year (-13).